Staffordshire Smallbore Rifle Association Badge.

 Ranges A, B and C should be regarded as one range for safety purposes.
 Range D may operate independently from Ranges A, B and C.

-5. When removed from their cases all weapons should have their breech flags inserted, unless being fired.
-Magazine fed rifles should have the magazines removed and working parts held open, unless being fired.
+5. When removed from their cases all firearms should have breech flags inserted unless being fired.
+Magazine fed rifles should have the magazines removed and working parts held open unless being fired.

-7. Targets may only be inspected when all users of the A, B and C Ranges have ceased firing.
+7. Targets may only be inspected when all users of the range have ceased firing.

-8. When the instruction to unload has been given, weapons are to be unloaded in the appropriate manner, and breech flags inserted.
+8. When the instruction to unload has been given firearms are to be unloaded in the appropriate manner and breech flags inserted.

-9. Empty cases should be collected after firing, and taken from the range or left in the box in the Clubroom.
+9. Empty cases should be collected after firing and taken from the range or left in the tubs by the firing points.

 This Code of Conduct sets out the conditions of use required by the Staffordshire Smallbore Rifle Association.

-1. Range users must be Individual Members of the SSRA, or who are members of a Club affiliated to the SSRA (except at approved Open Meetings).
+1. Range users must be individual members of the SSRA or are members of a Club affiliated/associated to the SSRA (except at approved open meetings).

-3. Range users must 'Sign In' in the appropriate register, and those who have not paid the yearly payment must pay the fee as displayed prior to shooting.
+3. Range users must “Sign In” in the appropriate register, and those who have not paid the yearly payment must pay the daily fee, as displayed, prior to shooting.

 4. Shooters must be accompanied by another person, over 18, when firing (not necessarily a shooter).

-5. Where more than three persons are using the Range, by mutual agreement, one of them should act as Range Officer, who will then control the Range.
+5. Where more than two people are shooting on any Range, by mutual agreement, one of them should act as Range Officer.

-6. Smoking is not permitted on the Firing Point, Clubroom, or in any wooded area of the Range.
+6. Smoking is not permitted on the firing point, club house or in any wooded area of the range.

-7. Fires are prohibited unless required for Range maintenance.
+7. Fires are totally prohibited unless required for Range maintenance.

-9. After use, the last person to leave the Range should ensure that all equipment has been put away, and all doors are locked, finally locking the gate.
-Items left behind on the Range or in the Clubroom are done so at the owners risk.
+9. After use the last person to leave the range should ensure that all equipment has been put away and all doors locked, flag lowered, finally locking the gate.
+Items left behind on the range or in the clubroom are at the owner’s risk.

-10. Rifles should have "Breech Flags" inserted when not in use, unless this is not possible due to the design of the Rifle.
+10. All Firearms should have “Breech Flags” inserted when not in use, unless this is not possible due to the design of the firearm, where other appropriate ‘show clear’ methods must be used.

-1st July 1999 Onwards - Annex 'A' To Range Standing Orders, Chipperfield Ranges
+Annex 'A' To Range Standing Orders, Chipperfield Ranges - August 2023 Onwards

 Table of Authorised Frames and Targets